 Conclusion – Would I use Coinmama?

 The short answer is yes.
-It is a reputable company with the only downfall being its high fees.
+It is a reputable company, their support is pretty good.
+The only downfall is the high fees.
 Unfortunately, this can’t be avoided when using a credit card at the moment.

-On the other side, the long answer is “it depends”.
+The long answer is “it depends”.
 If you have the option to use a different payment method other than a credit card and you don’t mind waiting a few days then I’d avoid paying the high fees and go elsewhere.

-All in all, the service is solid and hopefully will become more affordable in the near future.
+All in all, the service is solid.
 If you’ve had your own experience with Coinmama, I’d love to hear it in the comment section below.